 Yesterday I got the go-ahead to move about more and yes, even do some cooking.
 Of course, nothing too complicated or that would involve lifting too many heavy pots and pans.

-I know it might seem strange, but cooking does relax me, and today in particular, I was needing that.
-It is a cold, rainy day and a hearty chili felt in order.
+I know it might seem strange, but cooking does relax me, and today, in particular, I needed that.
+It is a cold, rainy day, and a hearty chili felt in order.
 Plus my husband is happy to have a day off from the stove.

 2 tablespoons extra virgin olive oil